A Trusted Friend in a Complicated World

 Answer: Eight

 The presidents that died while in office were William Henry Harrison, Zachary Taylor, Abraham Lincoln, James A. Garfield, William McKinley, Warren G. Harding, Franklin D. Roosevelt, and John F. Kennedy.
-See if you can guess the middle name of every U.S. president.
+See if you can guess the middle name of every president.

 11 / 22